spacelift-io/user-documentation/docs/concepts/authorization/assigning-roles-api-keys.md

 # API key role bindings

-[API](./../../integrations/api.md#spacelift-api-key-token) keys can receive roles through three methods:
+[API keys](./../../integrations/api.md#spacelift-api-key--token) can receive roles through three methods:

-- **Direct Assignment**: Assign roles directly to the API key
+- **Direct assignment**: Assign roles directly to the API key.
-- **IdP Group Assignment**: Associate API keys with IdP groups to inherit group-based role assignment
+- **IdP group assignment**: Associate API keys with IdP groups to inherit group-based role assignment.
-- **Login Policy Assignment**: Use OPA policies to assign roles based on API key attributes (this can include assignment based on IdP group membership)
+- **Login policy assignment**: Use OPA policies to assign roles based on API key attributes (this can include assignment based on IdP group membership).

-!!! note "Immediate Role Changes"
+!!! note "Immediate role changes"
-    Except for Login Policies, role assignments and changes to roles take effect immediately (they force re-authentication if needed).
+    Except for login policies, role assignments and changes to roles take effect immediately (they force re-authentication if needed).

-## Assigning roles
+## Assign roles

-### Assigning roles to API keys directly using the web UI
+### Assign roles to API keys directly using the web UI

-1. Prerequisites
+1. Verify you meet the prerequisites:
-    1. The selected management strategy for your organization must be User Management
+    1. The selected management strategy for your organization must be User Management.
-    2. The key must exist in your Spacelift organization
+    2. The key must exist in your Spacelift organization.
-    3. You must have appropriate permissions to manage API key roles
+    3. You must have appropriate permissions to manage API key roles.
-    4. Spaces where you want to assign roles must exist
+    4. Spaces where you want to assign roles must exist.
-2. Navigate to API Key Management
+2. Navigate to _API Key Management_:
-    1. Click your name in the bottom left corner of the Spacelift interface
+    1. Click your name in the bottom left corner of the Spacelift interface.
-    2. Go to **Organization Settings**
+    2. Go to **Organization Settings**.
-    3. Go to ** **API Keys** in the **Identity Management** section
+    3. Go to ** **API Keys** in the **Identity Management** section.
-    4. Find the API key you want to assign roles to
+    4. Find the API key you want to assign roles to.
-    5. Click on the API key row to open its details
+    5. Click on the API key row to open its details.
-3. Access Role Management
+3. Access role management:
-    1. In the API key details page, click **Manage Roles**
+    1. In the API key details page, click **Manage Roles**.
-    2. This opens the role assignment interface for the API key
+    2. This opens the role assignment interface for the API key.
-4. Assign Roles
+4. Assign roles:
-    1. **Select Role**: Choose appropriate role for the automation
+    1. **Select Role**: Choose appropriate role for the automation.
-    2. **Select Space**: Choose the space where the role applies
+    2. **Select Space**: Choose the space where the role applies.
-    3. **Save Assignment**: Confirm the role assignment
+    3. **Save Assignment**: Confirm the role assignment.

-### Assigning roles to API keys directly using the terraform provider
+### Assign roles to API keys directly using the Terraform provider

-Refer to [Spacelift Terraform provider documentation](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs) for more details).
+Refer to [Spacelift Terraform provider documentation](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs) for more details.

-### Assigning roles to API keys directly using the login policies
+### Assign roles to API keys directly using login policies

-1. Prerequisites
+1. Verify you meet the prerequisites:
-    1. The selected management strategy for your organization must be Login Policies
+    1. The selected management strategy for your organization must be Login Policies.
-    2. You must have appropriate permissions to create or modify login policies
+    2. You must have appropriate permissions to create or modify login policies.
-    3. Understanding of OPA/Rego policy language
+    3. Understanding of OPA/Rego policy language.
 2. Use the `roles` rule to assign roles to users:

 ```opa